aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 unable to run trivy operator: failed getting configmap: trivy-operator: Get "https://10.43.0.1:443/api/v1/namespaces/trivy-system/configmaps/trivy-operator": dial tcp 10.43.0.1:443: connect: connection refused
 ```

-We see that the Trivy-Operator is correctly configured to watch all namespaces, that means that the `VulnerabilityReports` should be generated across all namespaces, including the `applications` namespace.
+We see that the trivy-operator is correctly configured to watch all namespaces, that means that the `VulnerabilityReports` should be generated across all namespaces, including the `applications` namespace.

 The first red flag that something is wrong with the networking configuration can be found in the following message:
 ```